jonelo/HashGarten/README.md

 - Calculate and verify hash values
 - Initialize the GUI by Jacksum command line options, because it supports the same options as Jacksum does
 - Find suitable algorithms, regular expressions are supported (e.g. `^sha\d?-`)
-- Select one or many of a pool of more than 470 algorithms
+- Select one or many of a pool of more than 480 algorithms
-- Get detailed help for each algorithm
+- Get detailed information about each algorithm
 - Get detailed help for many configuration options
 - Components become visible if yout need them
-- On multi screen environments it appears on the screen on which your mouse cursor is
+- Multi screen environment support (the window appears on the screen on which your mouse cursor is)
 - Window is always on top if you want
 - Light and Dark themes are supported